NaveenKaliannan/guide-to-good-software/DevOps/Docker.md

 Container is made up of images.
 The base is Linux Base image (Alpine or linux distributions).
 The top is application image.

-## How to build a Docker image (template) and run Docker containers (running instance)
+### How to build a Docker image (template) and run Docker containers (running instance)

-Create a docker file with name "Dockerfile"
+* Create a docker file with name "Dockerfile" and add all the necessary commands
 ```
 touch Dockerfile
 touch requirement.txt
 pip install -r requirements. txt
 ```
+* **docker build . -t dockerimagename** builds the image with given name.
+Note that the Dockerfile with commands should be available in the same folder where this commands get executed.
+* **docker run imagename cat /etc/*release*** gives the base image.
+* **docker run -e ENVIRONMENTAL_VARIABLE=input imagename** passes the environmental variable.
+The variable name can be **docker inspect containerID | grep "environmental variable"**
+* **docker run --name containername -e enviornmentalvariable=value -p hostportnumber:containerportnumber  imagename**
+* **docker image history imagename** provides the information of image
+* Difference between **ENTRYPOINT** and **CMD** in a Dockerfile is how they interact with the Docker run command.
+* **ENTRYPOINT** Defines the executable that will be run when the container starts.
+The **ENTRYPOINT** command cannot be overridden by the Docker run command.
+Any arguments passed to the Docker run command will be appended to the **ENTRYPOINT** command.
+The **ENTRYPOINT** command is the primary entry point for executing the container.
+* **CMD** Defines the default command and/or parameters that will be used if no command is specified when starting the container.
+The **CMD** command can be completely overridden by providing arguments to the Docker run command.
+The **CMD** command is used as the default command when none is specified, but it can be overridden.